 To our community:

-As The Bowery Mission cares for an increasing number of our most vulnerable neighbors during the coronavirus (COVID-19) emergency, we remain committed to the health, safety and well-being of all.
-Our neighbors who are experiencing homelessness don’t have the option to “stay at home” to avoid risk to themselves or others — so we are reliant on friends like you who choose to give generously.
+As The Bowery Mission cares for our most vulnerable neighbors during the coronavirus (COVID-19) emergency, we remain committed to the health, safety and well-being of all.
+Our neighbors experiencing homelessness don’t have the option to stay home to distance themselves from illness — so we are reliant on friends like you who choose to give generously.

-- Breakfast (8:00am) and lunch (1:00pm) meals at the Bowery campus — These meals are served outdoors, to-go.
+- To-go meals at our Bowery campus — Breakfast (8 a.m.) and lunch (1 p.m.) are served outdoors, to-go.
 It is critically important that people without a home or a job have access to life-sustaining meals to boost energy, nutrition and immunity during this time.
 A hand-washing station is available to each guest.

-- Showers and clothing — We have begun to offer this service again, on a very limited, modified basis at the Bowery campus.
+- Showers and clothing at our Bowery campus — We have begun to offer this service again, on a limited, modified basis at our Bowery campus.
 Personal hygiene is critically important at this time, and yet people without a home have few good options right now for keeping clean.

-- Overnight shelter at the Tribeca campus — We continue to welcome nearly 125 people each night who otherwise do not have a home.
+- Overnight shelter at our Tribeca campus — We continue to welcome more than 130 people each night who otherwise do not have a home.
 Each guest is able to rest overnight, shower, and eat dinner and breakfast.
-We conduct ongoing verbal and visual health screenings, modify sleeping arrangements, and provide for isolation areas and social distancing to the extent allowed by our space.
+We conduct daily verbal and visual health screenings.
+We have also modified sleeping arrangements, created isolation areas and enforced new protocols for cleaning, PPE and social distancing.

 - Support for children and families — Mont Lawn staff and volunteers continue to connect with children and families virtually to provide support in an uncertain time.